 Other Health Problems

 - Inner ear problems (Ménière’s disease, labyrinthitis).
 These can cause dizziness and the sensation that the person or room is spinning, especially in the dark.

 - Vision problems.
 Poor eyesight (like cataracts, which cloud the vision), and eye diseases like glaucoma

 - Numbness.
-Numbness (peripheral neuropathy) in the legs and feet comes from nerve damage, a result of simple aging or diseases like diabetes.
+Numbness (peripheral neuropathy) in the legs and feet comes from nerve damage, which can be a result of simple aging or diseases like diabetes.
 Your nerves can no longer send signals to your brain about the position of your legs and feet, which can cause unsteadiness.

 - Joint and muscle problems.
 Most people experience at least some arthritis, joint pain, or muscle weakness with advancing years.
 These can interfere with your body’s ability to move and react quickly to changes in posture or position.